Bincabinca/cis185-portfolio/FinalProject/README.md

 NOTES:
 If I had more time, I would like to create and implement my own character and background assets to the game.

+CoPilot help me to solve an issue of the "Score: " and "Lives: " text both shifting left upon pressing the "Restart" button.
+This happened because the "GAME OVER" text was being aligned in the center, and that wasn't resetting when the game restarted.
+Simply adding:

+context.textAlign = 'left';

+before displaying the "Score: " and "Lives: " texts fixed this issue.